hindsight-es/hindsight/docs/source/development/contributing.rst

 Formatting
 ~~~~~~~~~~
-- Use Ormolu for automatic code formatting
+- Use Fourmolu for automatic code formatting (more flexible than Ormolu)
-- Pre-commit hooks enforce formatting
+- Run ``fourmolu --mode inplace $(find . -name '*.hs')`` before committing
 - Line length: 80 characters preferred, 100 maximum
+- Fourmolu is provided in the Nix development environment

 Haskell Style
 ~~~~~~~~~~~~~